joycechew/joycechew.github.io/_pages/cv.md

 Education
 ======
-* Ph.D. in Mathematics, University of California, Los Angeles, 2025 (expected)
+* Ph.D. in Mathematics, University of California, Los Angeles, 2025
+  * Thesis: Topics in Geometric Deep Learning and Learning on Manifolds
   * Advisor: Deanna Needell
 * C.Phil. in Mathematics, University of California, Los Angeles, 2023
 * M.A. in Mathematics, University of California, Los Angeles, 2022